 Here are some of the most common causes of frequent urination, what each mean, and what you can do about it, according to experts.

-If you have an overactive bladder, you'll likely feel a constant or sudden urge to pee even when there's not much in there.
+an overactive bladder, you'll likely feel a constant or sudden urge to pee even when there's not much in there.
 There are prescription medications you can take for this, Dr. Mahajan says, and in rare cases when that doesn't work, someone might undergo an invasive procedure like Bladder Botox injections or a bladder stimulator.
+3 Diabetes

 Alcoholic and caffeinated drinks are diuretics — substances that make you pee.
 Certain medications also work this way.
 "People who have 'water retention' may take medications like Lasix of HCTZ that can increase their urine output," Dr. Rice says.
 "These medications are often used to help with blood pressure control, cardiac and/or lymph edema issues."
 Try limiting your intake of diuretic drinks or asking your doctor about any medications that might be contributing to the problem.